bogdan-ho/difference-calculator/README.md

 - Install the package into the system using the `npm link`.
 It may require starting with `sudo`.

 ## How it works
+The application detects file format based on its extension.
+It converts config to an object structure (AST), same for different formats.
+Then the app creates a diff by comparing the ASTs recursively with a [function](https://github.com/bogdan-ho/frontend-project-lvl2/blob/db0e0bc5c0ca9b4be44e23b6b834babc507a3f7b/src/index.js#L20).
+Finally, the app renders diff in the selected `format` to the console.

+### Options
+``
+-v, --version        output the version number
+-f, --format [type]  output format
+-h, --help           output usage information
+``

 #### Plain JSON files comparison
 [![asciicast](https://asciinema.org/a/FPSeWpgEE4t9aVcUktwDDqupH.svg)](https://asciinema.org/a/FPSeWpgEE4t9aVcUktwDDqupH)